Kennethws/spotify_song_hit_prediction/README.md

 The best accuracy is around 80%.

-For more details, check out the final report in `result` directory.
+For more details, check out the final report and presentation slides in `result` directory.